 This movement, spearheaded by the then First Lady, saw huge economic, political and social respite for women in rural Ghana.
 These women were trained in small businesses and their children even received free primary education under the movement.
 While the activities and achievements of the movement have been lauded, the 31st December Women’s Movement has never received full legitimate recognition as it has been heavily critiqued to have been too political and not-inclusive of all Ghanaian women.
 A critical causal factor would be the heavy reliance of these women’s groups on their mother parties largely for funding and legitimacy.
 As a result, scholars believe these women’s group are usually forced to attain “manageable” goals and rights and not entirely the full rights of women, and in essence, all women in the country.

 In simple plain terms as well, when these women’s groups are not brainstorming on issues that affect them directly as women/mothers, they are made to play dual roles as cooks, caterers, entertainers and mobilizers for the grassroots support for their “mother” parties.
 Hence, we still have, to an extent, traditional gender norms exported to the political setting and in the field of leadership.

-Due to the heavily patriarchal structure of these women’s wings then, I, in particular, was not entirely positive about Nana Addo’s choice of you as the gender minster.
+Due to the heavily patriarchal structure of these women’s wings then, I, in particular, was a little concerned about Nana Addo’s choice of you as the gender minster.
 Simply because you are coming from the background of a kind of women’s activism that still answers to the patriarchy.
 Not to say that you were “unqualified” for the position, but to point out a very important fact about gender advocacy.

 Gender advocacy is a very serious and strictly technical agenda.
 It knows no “rules” or “doctrines.”
 It f**ks the patriarchy right in the a** and pokes fingers at religion.
 It could even mess with morality at some points.
 That is how far one has to be prepared to go in this agenda because you know what, women’s rights are “human rights.”